De3vil/De3vil/README.md

  <h1 align="center">Abut Me </h2>

-<p>i love':'cats🐈🐈 and Demons😈 😈<br>msg for u': 'Life's goal is to finish, so do what you want before it ends. 😊❤️ <br>I am a Python developer , hacker 👨‍💻 ooh yeah 😄
+<p>i love':'cats🐈🐈 and Demons😈 😈<br>msg for u': 'Life's goal is to finish, so do what you want before it ends. 😊❤️ <br>I am a Python developer(back-end developer) , hacker 👨‍💻 ooh yeah 😄
  <br>and a lot of things i love to see how things work in depth, make things,<br>break things and make things that break things.😄</br></p>